vade/FFMPEGMediaExtension/PLUGIN-NOTES.md

 default    22:53:19.836405-0400    LibAVExtension    generateSampleCursorAtPresentationTimeStamp {0/1 = 0.000}
 ```

-This kicks off a ton of libavseeks thanks to our callbacks
+This calls `av_seek_frame` which kicks off a ton of reads thanks to our callbacks

 ```
 default    22:53:19.836456-0400    LibAVExtension    Found Codec Type: 1635148593